talis/babel-node-client/README.md

 ## Release History

-0.2.0 - Added ability to create annotations.
+0.2.0 - Added ability to create annotations

 0.1.0 - Added the ability to request a target feed and annotations

 ## License